gnatenko/ontoplex/README.md

     (a) The *core.tptp* file is a translation of *core.ofn* to the [TPTP syntax](https://tptp.org/TPTP/SyntaxBNF.html) of first-order reasoners.
 The translation was made by [*gavel-owl*](https://github.com/gavel-tool/python-gavel-owl), a tool by the authors of the [FOWL framework](https://doi.org/10.3233/SW-243440).

+### There is not much yet...

+There will be more.
+We are currently working on an automated approach to extract facts about complexity classes from natural language texts.

 ## Using Ontoplex

 You can work with *core.ofn* file directly in Protégé.
 For using first-order axioms you will need a suitable reasoner, such as [Vampire](https://vprover.github.io).